WillowChat/Warren/README.md

 # Warren

 Kotlin, unit tested, IRC v3.2 state management and observing.
+Made for personal use, and open sourced.
+Intended to provide the tools needed to make IRC related software, like bridges and bots.

 [Kale](https://github.com/CarrotCodes/Kale) is the parsing and serialising counterpart.

 [Thump](https://github.com/CarrotCodes/Thump) is the primary upstream project - a bridge that lets people chat between Minecraft and IRC whilst they play.

+Though still in active development, it remains stable enough for Thump to use.
+Thump, Warren and Kale drive requirements between themselves.

 ## Why is this better than other IRC frameworks?